 The VPR's Education offerings include a wide array of learning opportunities, such as audio learning shots for individuals, to group CME-sessions, to graduate and undergraduate courses for academic credit that integrate a broad range of methodological, ethical, and regulatory topics.

 Courses for Academic Credit:

 A graduate course in the Responsible Conduct of Research is offered for graduate students, trainees, and research teams.
-It can be taken for course credit, as well as CME/CEU, and course completion satisfies the NIH Mandate in the Responsible Conduct of Research.
-The class meets Spring Semester on Tuesdays from 3:30-5:00 pm in the Claude Moore Education Building Learning Studio.
-Spring 2020 topics/speakers coming soon!
+It can be taken for course credit, as well as CME/CEU.
+The class meets Spring Semester on Tuesdays from 3:30-5:00 pm.
+Spring 2021 class information here.

 An undergraduate course in the Responsible Conduct of Research is offered for undergraduate students.
-The course meets Spring Semester Tuesdays and Thursdays from 12:30-1:45 in the Multistory (Old) Hospital Room 1777.
+The course meets Spring Semester on Tuesdays and Thursdays from 2:00-3:15 pm.

 For more information, please contact Dr. Jean Eby, VPR Education Director (firstname.lastname@example.org).

 If you want to check if you or someone has completed a compliance training course: Go Here

 More research-related education and training opportunities can be found at the links below: